metridoc/metridoc-grails-ezproxy/README.md

 This project contains both the ezproxy web and job projects.
-We are in the process of moving the job [here](https://github.com/metridoc/metridoc-job-ezproxy) using our new scripting api, but for now both the job and view reside in teh same project
+We are in the process of moving the job [here](https://github.com/metridoc/metridoc-job-ezproxy) using our new scripting api, but for now both the job and view reside in the same project

 #### Ezproxy Job
 ================